 1. Start Planning Early

 The earlier you begin to plan for Christmas, the less stressful the holiday season will be.
-There are several big events that occur before Christmas that allow you the opportunity to shop for Christmas gifts for kids on a budget.
+Several big events occur before Christmas that allow you the opportunity to shop for Christmas gifts for kids on a budget.

 This includes sales that occur on major US shopping days such as: